agapasieka/Terraform-GoogleCloudPlatform/deploy_apps_to_gcp/README.md

 <!-- Task3 -->
 ## Deploy to App Engine

 I will be using a similar app code for App Engine located in **apps/app-engine/** folder.
-I changed the body message to say: **Hello from App Engine** so we can be sure each deployment succeded.
+I changed the body message to say: **Hello from App Engine** so we can be sure each deployment succeeded.

-Before we create any resources with terraform, verify the region defianed in **terraform.tfvars** file.
+Before we create any resources with terraform, verify the region defined in **terraform.tfvars** file.
 I used **europe-west1** but you can use any region of your choice.

 Add your **project ID** in **terraform.tfvars**, uncomment the first line to look like below: